FenneAustin/AirBnB/frontend/README.md

 ### Overview

-In my AirBnB project, I created an AirBnB clone that allows the user to signup, login, create a AirBnb spot, and add a review to other AirBnBs.
+In my project, I created an AirBnB clone that allows the user to signup, login, create a AirBnb spot, and add a review to other AirBnBs.
 This project emphasizes using React and Redux to build out the frontend of the application.
 This project also includes a backend that utilitzes express, sequelize, PostgresSql for the Api Server.
 I use the backend to perist data sent from the frontend.

 ### Project Screen Shot(s)